CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

    ![](images/CustomVision8_22.png)

-1. Inorder to **Train** you need to have at least 2 tags and 5 images for every tag.
-Return to the previous step of this section and repeat the step to add atleast 5 images for **APP_SERVICE** and **SQL_DATABASE** tags.
+1. In order to **Train** you need to have at least 2 tags and 5 images for every tag.
+Return to the previous step of this section and repeat the step to add at least 5 images for **APP_SERVICE** and **SQL_DATABASE** tags.
+To train the classifier, select the **Train** button.

    ![](images/CustomVision9_23.png)

-   When training the model, you should use following set of tags, as they are the expected tags in the application.
+   You should use the following set of tags, as they are the expected tags in the application.
 Tags are located at **VisualProvision\Services\Recognition\RecognitionService.cs** file.

    ![](images/CustomVision10_24.png)

-1. To train the classifier, select the **Train** button.
-The classifier uses all of the current images to create a model that identifies the visual qualities of each tag.
+1. The classifier uses all of the current images to create a model that identifies the visual qualities of each tag.

    ![](images/CustomVision11_25.png)